-If you’re reading this then you know being social is crucial to your brand and you realize it’s time to “Get in the Game™”.
+If you’re reading this, then you know being social is crucial to your brand, and you realize it’s time to “Get in the Game™.”
 Let us help answer your questions regarding content; what to share and publish.
-A common mistake that many people make when it comes to social engagement is they focus more on promotional updates rather than focusing on online relationships.
-This is more of a traditional marketing tactic in which all outbound messages and posts are just that, but the world has changed if you haven’t noticed.
-Especially the online world.
-As businesses and professionals, our online marketing efforts should be built on trust, relationships and community engagement.
+A common mistake that many people make when it comes to social engagement is they focus more on promotional updates rather than concentrating on online relationships.
+This is more of a traditional marketing tactic in which all outbound messages and posts are just that, but the world has changed if you haven’t noticed, especially in the online world.
+As businesses and professionals, our online marketing efforts should be built on trust, relationships, and community engagement.

-When your following is based on true relationships and clients who love your products and services, it’s a safe bet they’re interested in what you have to offer socially.
+When your following is based on authentic relationships and clients who love your products and services, it’s a safe bet they’re interested in what you have to offer socially.
 Be sure to share content that’s relevant to your business and your community.
-Give them something to be interested in and something they can relate to.
-For example, if you are representing a hair salon, you should post about up-and-coming beauty trends, hair trends, how to videos and tutorials, services in relation to holidays and special occasions, products you stand by, your stylists and pics of their work, charitable news the salon is a part of, etc. These topics more than likely will align with the interests of your online audience.
+Give them something to be involved in and something they can relate to.
+For example, if you are representing a hair salon, you should post about up-and-coming beauty trends, hair trends, how to videos and tutorials, services in relation to holidays and special occasions, products you stand by, your stylists and pics of their work, charitable news the salon is a part of, etc. You can also consider creating a monthly or bi-weekly newsletter with interesting content relevant to your industry.
+These can be digital copies sent out to your followers, or physical copies printed with the help of booklet printing companies which can then be shipped to your prospective and current customers.
+Remember to keep the content relevant to your business.
+These topics, more than likely, will align with the interests of your online/offline audience.
 After all, they’re not following you to learn about car parts or engineering news.

-Once you have a great following and interaction is high, don’t stop there.
-To keep your followers and their interactions moving forward, respond to their questions, posts and shares.
+Once you have a significant following, and interaction is high, don’t stop there.
+To keep your followers and their interactions are moving forward, respond to their questions, posts, and shares.
 This is how your relationships get stronger and how your voice gains trust.
-We all know, all relationships need trust.
-This holds true for online relationships too.
+We all know, all connections need trust.
+This holds for online relationships too.
 Social media relies on conversations, so always be a part of them.
 Join and hold Twitter chats that are relevant to your brand and if you’re on Periscope or Snap Chat, join in on those conversations too.
-This will help gain visibility and again, more trust which will gain more relationships and finally lead to solid customers.
+This will help gain visibility and again, more trust, which will increase more relationships and finally lead to reliable customers.

 Next, when should you post?
 How frequent one should update their social media account(s) is a common concern.
-“How often do I need to update my account?” is a common question I hear quite a bit and there is no “general” right or wrong answer here.
-The answer depends on your audience, their online habits and the content you are sharing.
-There has been some research that can act as a general guideline; but it’s best to test to see what works best for you and your audience on each platform.
-Research has proven Facebook and Twitter have different audiences and those audiences are strong during different times of the day on each platform.
-Same holds true on Instagram, Linkedin, Pinterest, Google+ and Periscope.
+“How often do I need to update my account?” is a common question I hear quite a bit, and there is no “general” right or wrong answer here.
+The answer depends on your audience, their online habits, and the content you are sharing.
+There has been some research that can act as a general guideline, but it’s best to test to see what works best for you and your audience on each platform.
+Research has proven Facebook and Twitter have different audiences, and those audiences are active during different times of the day on each platform.
+Same holds on Instagram, Linkedin, Pinterest, Google+, and Periscope.
 The bottom line is, whenever you receive the most interaction and when more of your audience is on the platform, that is when you should post the most, consistently.